Proportion of London residents' jobs paid below London Living Wage by full-time/part-time status (2005-2022)

 - employment status (permanent and non-permanent)

-From the introduction of the London Living Wage in 2005, low-paid jobs held by Londoners rose over the decade to 2015, when almost 1 in 4 jobs (23.4%) held by Londoners were low-paid.
+The London Living Wage was introduced in 2005.
+It is a voluntary wage rate based on the amount of money that people need to live.
+The rate in London in April 2022 when the earnings survey we use for this analysis was conducted was £11.05.
+Low-paid jobs held by Londoners rose over the decade to 2015, when almost 1 in 4 jobs (23.4%) held by Londoners were low-paid.

 Although the number of jobs held by London residents in low-paid jobs was split more or less evenly between those in part-time and those in full-time jobs, the proportions are quite different.
 While more than 1 in 2 part-time jobs held by Londoners in 2015 earned below London Living Wage, only 15% of full-time jobs paid below the London Living Wage.

-The proportion of low-paid jobs held by Londoners fluctuated between 2015 and 2019, but its overall number reached a maximum of over 750,000 jobs in 2018 and 2019.
+The proportion of low-paid jobs held by Londoners fluctuated between 2015 and 2019, but its overall number reached a maximum of nearly 760,000 jobs in 2018 and 2019.
 Since then, both the number and the proportion of low-paid jobs held by London residents have decreased, partially reflecting the distorting effects of the pandemic and furlough in the labour market.

-While the proportion of low-paid jobs was increasing, so did the gap between men and women.
+While the proportion of Londoners in low-paid jobs increased, so did the gap between men and women.
 In 2010 the proportion of jobs held by women in London was 4 percentage points higher than those held by men in London.
 In 2018, the gap had increased up to 6 percentage points.
-This gap reduced again after 2018 so that in 2021, 22% of jobs held by women were low-paid, compared to 17% for men.
+This gap reduced again after 2018 so that in 2022, 19% of jobs held by women were low-paid, compared to 15% for men.

 Proportion of London residents' jobs paid below London Living Wage by ethnic group (2021)